Breathing Retraining & Breathing Coach

 Without proper breathing, health is impossible.

-Consider the amount of oxygen given during CPR: its obviously less than in room air, yet there is more than enough oxygen coming out of the rescuer in their exhale to go into the victim to save a life, to restore life, to resuscitate another person.
+Consider the amount of oxygen given during CPR: its obviously less than in room air, yet there is more than enough oxygen coming out of the rescuer in their exhale to go into the victim to resuscitate another person, to save a life.
 We need far less air than we believe, as such we need to breathe far less than we do.

 Without proper breathing, peak performance is impossible.